designpatternninja/designpatternninja.github.io/_posts/news/2017-01-25-go-beyond-arrays-and-lists-embrance-hashed-collections.md

 ---
 layout: post
 title: Go beyond arrays and lists.
 Embrance hashed collections
-excerpt: "Most developers feel confortable using arrays or list collections.
-Unleash the power of hashed collections!"
+excerpt: "Most developers feel confortable using arrays or simple collections like lists.
+Go beyond of them and unleash the power of hashed collections!"
-date: 2017-01-24 00:00:00 +0100
+date: 2017-01-25 00:00:00 +0100
-modifiedDate: 2017-01-24 00:00:00 +0100
+modifiedDate: 2017-01-25 00:00:00 +0100
 categories: news
 authors:
    - mfidemraizer
 ---

-Whatever programming language you may use, if it's more or less modern (say from 20 years onwards...) provide data structures and one of them are *collections*.
+Whatever programming language you may use, if it's more or less modern (say from 20 years onwards...), provides data structures and one of them are *collections*.

 While an *array* isn't a collection *per se* in some languages like JavaScript they're collections with the semantics of a *list*: *a collection where item ordering is based on insertion order and items can be accessed by a numeric index*.